Denoising¶

 Outputs¶

-Naming: outputs follow the input basenames with an appropriate suffix/extension as implemented in CryoSiam.
+Output filenames follow the input basenames with appropriate suffixes.

 Troubleshooting¶